artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :ref:`advanced-search`.

-7. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search.
+7. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search, or use the refresh button to clear the field and bring you back to the terms list.
-   Alternately, simply place the cursor in the search box and enter a new search term.

 8. When you have found the record you are searching for, click on its title in the results, and AtoM will redirect you to the selected term's